10/30/2024

 Larry Solo

 Great.
-Thank you very much, and good morning, everybody.
-Larry?
-You follow up.
+Uh, thank you very much.
+And, uh, good morning everybody.
+It's just, uh, you follow up.
 Good morning.
-On the ES segment, obviously you discussed this a little bit, but just a little more clarification.
-So EBITDA margin was obviously up a little bit less than it's been the front half of the year.
-Was that specifically mostly just to the shortfall on the industrial piece?
-I mean, it does feel like you're making most of that up, but I know you really haven't – you basically just trim guidance by 100 bips with the high end in terms of growth.
+Uh, on the, on the ES segment, obviously you discussed this a little bit, but just a little more clarification.
+So EBITDA margin was, was obviously up, um, a little bit less than it's been the front half of the year.
+Was that specifically mostly just to the, the, the shortfall on the industrial piece?
+I mean, it does feel like you're making most of that up because I know you really haven't.
+You basically just trim guidance by 100 bps at the high end in terms of growth.
 So, you know, that's sort of my first question.

 speaker

-Yeah, Larry, Eric here.
-You're right.
+Yeah, Larry, Eric, you're right.
 The IS and kind of the slowdown and, you know, less scope turnarounds, that definitely drove the margins in IS down.
-As Mike alluded to, I think a few moments ago, you know, if you kind of estimate what the margins would be, if you kind of normalize IS, the rest of the business is close to triple digits or 100 basis points of margin improvement.
+As Mike alluded to, I think, a few moments ago, you know, if you kind of estimate what the margins would be, if you kind of normalize IS, the rest of the business to triple digits or 100 basis points of margin improvement.
 So certainly IS was the major item there.

 speaker